-Because of a few drug store bad eggs matte and satin lipsticks tend to have the incorrect fallacy that these types of lipstick have the vexatious tendency to dry out ones lips or be not-so-lasting.
+Because of a few drug store bad eggs matte and satin lipsticks tend to have the incorrect fallacy that these types of lipstick have the vexatious tendency to dry out ones lips or to be not-so-lasting.
 Honestly I’ve found the Audacious line to be continually consistent in terms of pigmentation and hydration.
 Have you tried a shade from this range yet?
 Did you draw the same conclusions as I did?
 Because I’m yet to encounter a shade that dries or burrows into those ghastly crevices on my lips.
 And in terms of wear, I’ve been pleasantly content with their staying power.
-Especially considering application, which in one swipe is all you need.
+Especially considering application; one swipe is all you need.
 Even when consuming food or drink, it doesn’t become obvious nor blotchy but another lick of lipstick doesn’t hurt either.

 In regards to the packaging, I’d spend my money for this alone.
 A minimal matte black case with a fine but glossy wrap around logo on the base.
 It’s as beautifully sleek as the contents it protects.
 There’s also a magnetic closure that snaps both parts into their corresponding position.
 Aside from being quite entertaining, this is ideal for the usual wear and tear of life and travel because you need not fear silly accidental wastage disasters when the lids of lipsticks become dislodged.
 Cost wise they tend to be more on the pricey side but it’s well worth it in my opinion.
 Like they say, you get what you pay for and this line my friends, is well worth parting your cash with because it’s generously exceptional for the price.